Food security and gender

 We work across some of the world’s poorest countries to help women develop climate-resilient, sustainable livelihoods, with which they can support and feed their families.

-Our initiatives include training women women farmers in resilient farming and fishing techniques, including soil conservation, crop diversity, seed banks and water management.
+Our initiatives include training women farmers in resilient farming and fishing techniques, including soil conservation, crop diversity, seed banks and water management.

 We also support women to access land rights, particularly through ActionAid women’s groups, where women learn about their legal rights and how to assert them.

 And we run cooperative farming schemes, supporting women to access livestock, seeds and tools.
 In these schemes, for everything women sell, they put a percentage back into a communal fund, so all members can access food when they need it.

 Bineta, 72, stands by the remains of a rice store on Baout Island, Senegal.

 The island has been experiencing extreme conditions due to climate change, including soil salinisation, erratic rainfall and rising sea levels.